-Despite the growing awareness to the importance of education, the matter is still not treated as a priority in Brazil, and our educational results are proof of this.
+When it comes to providing access to quality education for all, Brazil is far behind.
+Despite the growing awareness of the importance of education, it is still not treated as a priority for the country.
+Our educational results are proof of that.

-In an increasingly complex, dynamic, diverse and uncertain world, we need to prepare children and young people to make choices that result in a better future for themselves and the world.
-Rather than increasing time spent in school, comprehensive education expands learning opportunities by promoting all the skills, cognitive, socio-emotional skills and combinations that are so necessary for children and youth to develop fully on the path of their life choices and to the collective wellness.
+In an increasingly volatile, uncertain, complex and ambiguous world, we need to prepare children and young people to make choices that result in a better future for themselves and the world.
+Rather than simply increasing the time spent at school, Comprehensive Education means expanding learning opportunities by developing not only cognitive skills, but also socio-emotional and hybrid skills such as creativity and critical thinking.